divi2806/insight-quest-frontend/README.md

 ## Revenue Model

-InsightQuest generates revenue through multiple transparent channels that benefit both the platform and the community:
+TASK-fi generates revenue through multiple transparent channels that benefit both the platform and the community:

 ### 1. AI Agent Marketplace Commission (2.5%)
 - Platform takes a 2.5% commission on all AI agent transactions